xchizydan-cmyk/99REVOLUTIONARY/README.md

 ### Echoes of Rhythm
 A vibrant digital artwork capturing the pulse of music — abstract waves of sound and color flowing like the heartbeat of revolution.
 99REVOLUTIONARY
+### Echoes of Rhythm
+A vibrant digital artwork capturing the pulse of music — abstract waves of sound and color flowing like the heartbeat of the soul revolution.
+99REVOLUTIONARY